 Before becoming Senate president, Kim served as vice president from 2011 to 2013 and also from 2003 to 2008.

 Previously, Kim chaired a task force which searched for ways to eliminate government waste and save money without cutting core services.
 With the state facing tough economic times, Kim focused on issues such as fiscal accountability by examining mismanagement practices, contracting procedures and wasteful spending.

-She has previously served as chair of the Committee on Tourism and Government Operations and the Committee on Accountability.
-She has also served on the Ways and Means and Higher Education committees.
+She also served as chair of the Committee on Tourism and Government Operations, the Committee on Accountability, and the Ways and Means and Higher Education committees.

 Kim was born in Honolulu and attended the University of Hawaii for two years before transferring to Washington State University, where she earned her bachelor’s degree in 1974.